imafancydev/data-structures-and-algorithms-in-JavaScript/README.md

   - inOrder: Perform an in-order traversal of the tree.
   - preOrder: Perform a pre-order traversal of the tree.
   - postOrder: Perform a post-order traversal of the tree.

+- HashTable
+ - hash: Hash a key to generate an index for storage in the hash table.
+ - set: Set a key-value pair in the hash table.
+ - get: Get the value associated with a key from the hash table.
+ - retrieveAll: Retrieve all key-value pairs stored in the hash table.